 I focus on ecoinformatic approaches to explore long-term and large spatial-scale patterns and processes.
 My aim is to understand how historical, anthropogenic and biotic processes can shape past and contemporary biodiversity dynamics.
 I currently focus on investigating disequilibrium dynamics in community responses to climate change.

 Global change is a unique opportunity to study a broad scale and ongoing changes in environment.
 It gives the chance to test hypothesis in theoretical ecology, and apply direct results in biodiversity conservation.
 While the impact of such changes on biological diversity is now well documented, disentangling the evolutionary, ecological and physiological processes involved remains challenging.
-My aim, as a researcher in ecology, is to understand in what extent biotic interactions, niche theory and evolutionary history are able to explain the diversity patterns and their dynamics.
+My overall aim, as a researcher in ecology, is to understand the mechanisms of response and adaptation induced by global change on biodiversity.

+My first love with ecology was the conservation of biodiversity and the protection of natural environments.
+Before heading to the scientific research, I achieved a master’s degree in management of biodiversity and sustainable development.
+I’am interested in how scientific, social, political and natural interactions can be arranged to protect biodiversity at best.
 Within my research work, I try to strengthen the connections between theoretical ecology/evolution, applied ecology and conservation of biodiversity.
 I think that biodiversity indicators are more relevant when they are deeply based on theoretical predictions expected from ecological theory.
 My work relies on using such indicators with large scale datasets, what provides a powerful framework to test theoretical assumptions on natural systems.
 Therefore, carrying out such studies based on large data sets and grounded in ecological theory represents a win-win situation for basic and applied research.